 Useful Things To Know Before Beginning An Organic Chemistry Course

-First up, if you haven’t taken an organic chemistry course before, expect to find a lot of your initial classes and reading confusing.
+First up, if you haven’t taken an organic chemistry course or chemistry assignment helper before, expect to find it confusing.
 O-Chem has something of its own visual language, where molecules and compounds etc. are represented by symbols and drawings.
 Priming yourself on how this all works (even if briefly) beforehand, can go a long way to helping you feel more comfortable in class.

 I’d strongly recommend any newcomers check out Khan Academy’s introductory series first.
 Specifically this video…